Are we hard-wired to focus on the bad news?

 Musings on the Machinations of Memory

-Awakening early today, I had time to justify a rare jaunt through FaceBook to catch up on whatever was going on with my of my life-long friends.
+Awakening early today, I had time to justify a rare jaunt through FaceBook to catch up on whatever was going on with my life-long friends.
 I was struck by how very many are struggling with emotional reactions to losing loved-ones to death and dementia.

 We are at that stage of life, I suppose, where loss will become something that we must learn to live with more and more.